Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Discussion and summary of suggested parametrisations

 \section{Discussion and summary of suggested parametrisations}

 In the previous section, we tested existing topographic stress parametrisations for oceanic flows against a suite of simulations.
-Particular parametrisations of interest were those of \citet{shakespeare2020drag} for tidal flows, as well as \citet{bell1975topographically} and \citet{klymak2010high} for steady flows.
-Spanning a wide parameter space for an isolated Gaussian hill, we found that in many cases these parametrisations proved accurate, sometimes even when tested beyond their assumptions.
-In other cases, it was clear that an alternate parametrisation is required.
+Particular parametrisations of interest were those of \citet{jayne2001parameterizing} and \citet{shakespeare2020drag} for tidal flows, as well as \citet{bell1975topographically} and \citet{klymak2010high} for steady flows.
+Spanning a wide parameter space for an isolated Gaussian hill, we found that in many cases these parametrisations proved accurate, in many cases even when tested beyond the validity of their underlying assumptions.
+However, there were also regimes in which these existing parametrisations fell short, suggesting the need for an alternate or modified parametrisation.

-We also studied the case of a mixed flow in Sections~3\ref{mixedtworesults} and 3\ref{mixedthreeresults}.
+We also studied the case of a mixed flow in Sections~4\ref{mixedtworesults} and 4\ref{mixedthreeresults}.
 Here, we primarily compared our simulation data against the naive parametrisation which assumes that the tidal and steady components of a flow are independent.
-Our data yielded the cases for which this naive parametrisation was accurate, and for which cases a more sophisticated parametrisation needs to be developed.
+Our data yielded the cases for which this naive parametrisation was accurate, and cases for which a more sophisticated parametrisation needs to be developed.

 In what follows, we summarise our suggested parametrisations based on our results in Section~\ref{resultssect}.
 Here, as in Section~\ref{existingsect}, $F_{\text{2d}}$ and $F_{\text{3d}}$ denote the stress in two and three dimensions respectively.